tosibinaronmuro/starter/README.md

 and Delete a task
 Using the boiler plate provided by john smilga
-Created a dotenv file to store my connection strings Also made a schema for the mongoose thingy
+Created a dotenv file to store my connection strings Used mongoose schema for the mongodb collection